prismatica-dev/wine-visualstudio-git/README.md

 ```
 WINEPREFIX="$HOME/VS2019/" winetricks -q arial d3dcompiler_47 gdiplus
 WINEPREFIX="$HOME/VS2019/" winetricks msxml6
-WINEPREFIX="$HOME/VS2019/" winetricks dotnet48 dotnet7 dotnetdesktop7 # Replace these with the versions of .NET you wish to install.
+WINEPREFIX="$HOME/VS2019/" winetricks dotnet48 # Replace this with the version(s) of .NET you wish to install.
 WINEPREFIX="$HOME/VS2019/" winetricks vstools2019
 ```
 **IMPORTANT:** You will now see the Visual Studio Installer GUI.
 The current prompt will install Visual Studio 2019 Build Tools, select the components you want and install.
 This may produce errors, but they should not prevent you from running VS2019.
+**IMPORTANT:** .NET Framework 4.8.1 cannot currently be installed through winetricks.

 ### Installing Visual Studio 2019
 This method is used to run the old installer gui as the current no longer lists VS2019 releases.